alexeysp11/uptrader-eth-blazor/README.md

 }
 ```

 ## How to configure and run the application

 1. PostgreSQL database

-In order to initialize the database, copy all the content of `initdb/wallets.sql` file and execute it in PSQL.
+In order to initialize the database, copy all the content of `initdb/wallets.sql` file and execute it in PSQL or PgAdmin.

 2. API server